Brittany Wuebbles

 e snippet -->

 CID’s experienced, doctoral level audiologists are digital hearing aid and cochlear implant specialists.
 They serve children from birth through age 18, including CID students and alumni, in facilities specially equipped for pediatric hearing testing and precise device fitting.
-Our new 3D print earmold lab now enables us to fit hearing aids in as little as three days.
+Our new 3D-print earmold lab now enables us to fit hearing aids in days instead of weeks.

 Our audiology labs are just steps from our school classrooms.
 In addition to regular hearing testing, device fitting and programming, we offer technical troubleshooting and repair and a loaner program.